Cr4sh/SmmBackdoorNg/README.md

  * SMM backdoor is fully virtualization-aware now, its library and client programs can work as expected inside Windows or Linux virtual machines running on the infected host system.

+ * SMM backdoor also can be used to load [my Hyper-V backdoor](https://github.com/Cr4sh/s6_pcie_microblaze/tree/master/python/payloads/DmaBackdoorHv) (which is also part of PCI Express DIY hacking toolkit) into the currently running hypervisor during RT phase and perform guest to host VM escape attacks.
+Test client program `smm_backdoor_hyper_v.py` is used for integration with Hyper-V backdoor and its deployment.

 ## Backdoor Usage

 Project documentation is incomplete at this moment, but here's some command line examples.